GianlucaGuarini/EasyAnimationFrame/README.md

 # USAGE
-You must create a new instance of the EAF class setting the loop function, the element you would like to animate (this could be also null), and then the initial framedelay
+You must create a new instance of the EAF class setting the loop function, the element you would like to animate (this could be also null), and eventually also the initial framedelay

 # OPTIONS

 - <code>loop_Function</code> : the function you want to loop
 - <code>html_Element</code> : { optional, by default is null } the DOM element you are manipulating ,generally it could be an HTML5 canvas
-- <code>initial_frame_delay</code> : { optional int, by default is 0} the time expressed in ms EAF should wait each frame before triggering the loop function )
+- <code>initial_frame_delay</code> : { optional int, by default is 0} the time expressed in ms EAF should wait each frame before triggering the loop function

 <pre>
   var animator = new EAF(loop_Function, html_Element, initial_frame_delay);